inkstitch/inkstitch/collections/_docs/en/003-012-circular-fill.md

 ## Set spiral center

-* Select the circular fill shape and attach the Ripple stitch target point command to the shape.
+* Select the circular fill shape and attach the Target point command to the shape.
 Read [how to attach commands to objects](/docs/commands/).

 ## Set Start and End Point